race2infinity/Kurakani/README.md

 # Kurakani
-A Real Time Chat Application built using Node.js, Express, Mongoose, Socket.io, Passport, Crypto with an Android Interface built using Android Studio.
+A real-time chat application built for the employees of the Government of Sikkim.
+The app is built using Node.js, Express, Mongoose, Socket.io, Passport, Crypto with an Android Interface built using Android Studio.

 # Index
 + [Installation](#installation)